Melissa Butters Photography’s stunning landscape prints are the next best thing to being there.

 After the incredible achievement of Twenty years in the belly of the beast and its rave reviews, it was perhaps inevitable that Melissa felt ready for a new direction.
 Covid19, lockdowns and changing circumstances brought with them the chance to take some time out.
 An extended road trip on her trusty motorbike Dusty, and time for reflection, led her to decide to leave Melbourne, at least for the time being.

-Fate led her to the Byron Bay area of northern New South Wales, where she now shares studio space with other creatives.
+Fate led her to the Byron Bay area of northern New South Wales, where she now lives and works.
 Previously she has excelled in the areas of street life and popular culture, but her relocation has brought a renewed focus to her landscape photography.
 This collection includes the atmospheric scenes of Australia already mentioned, along with others from Indonesia and Europe.

 Melissa still carries out freelance work, returning occasionally to cities like Sydney for shoots.
 But now she has more time to give to her own art.